• Skip to main content

 Sirrine House

-A one and one-half story Craftsman home with a hipped roof, prominent gable dormers, and distinctive stucco exterior.
+A one and one-half story Craftsman home displays with a hipped roof, prominent gable dormers, and distinctive stucco exterior.

 17 Pinckney St.